emberjs/rfcs/text/0711-deprecate-auto-location.md

 ### Deprecated or already private (should also be removed)
 - Remove the `create` method on Location (replaced by registry)
 - `registerImplementation` method on `Location`
-- `supportsHistory` exported in location/utils.ts
+- `supportsHistory` function exported in location/utils.ts

 ## How We Teach This